OnTheGoSystems/toolset-cli/docs/toolset/relationships/migrate.md

 : Run the whole migration procedure, all steps from beginning to end.

 [\--rollback]
-: Provided the old association table still exists, bring it back and replace set the database layer mode back to version1.
+: Provided the old association table still exists, bring it back and set the database layer mode back to `version1`.